Information about scams operating within our area

 If you, or someone you know, experiences pressure selling from a salesperson, we would advise you to report the matter to Trading Standards via their online form or by calling the Citizen Advice Consumer Advice Service on 03454 040506.

-Arun District Council supports the work of Crest Surveying Limited, who are able to provide free loft and cavity wall insulation, supported by Government funding.
-Crest can be contacted on 0800 567 7474 to arrange a free survey of your home to assess its suitability for insulation.
+Arun District Council supports the work of Energy Wise South, who are able to provide free loft and cavity wall insulation, supported by Government funding.
+Energy Wise South can be contacted on 0800 567 7474 to arrange a free survey of your home to assess its suitability for insulation.

 If you have any further questions or concerns regarding insulating your home, you can contact Arun’s Energy Efficiency officer on 01903 737743 or email firstname.lastname@example.org.